sianil/PIVT/README.md

 * Backup and restore the state of whole network

 ## [Who made this?](#who-made-this)
-This work is a result of collaborative effort beetween [APG](https://www.apg.nl/en) and [Accenture NL](https://www.accenture.com/nl-en).
+This work is a result of collaborative effort between [APG](https://www.apg.nl/en) and [Accenture NL](https://www.accenture.com/nl-en).

 We had implemented these Helm charts for our project's needs, and as the results looks very promising,